Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 ### Instructions

 Drag EXE into English folder of the game you are trying to patch and run the EXE.
 Hit yes.

+### Thank You

+NamelessHoodie for literally teaching me the basics of how to use SoulsFormats TKGP for making SoulsFormats thefifthmatt for suggestions
+Meowmaritus also suggestions
+Also Dropoff probably suggestions